 This group is composed of employees classified as paraprofessionals.
-There was 1 employee in this group.
+There was 1 employee in this group, including 1 female.

 These positions are usually appointed without a national search.
-There was 1 hire into this job group.
+There were no hires into this job group.
 The analysis shows no underrepresentation.